g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

 Cynical as they are, realistic as they are, idealistic as they are, they don't go far enough along any of these axes. _Cynicism_: Revolution is a youth politics for a reason: it's a great signal and offers the young and psychotic resources they can't get otherwise. _Realistic_: the world is not actually broken.
-It's unfair and contains many terrible things, and no we cannot actually solve collective action problems by saying nice words and hoping hard, but that's different from being hopeless, valueless, in pieces. _Idealistic_: The world is getting better in many ways, in spite of rent-seekers and bastards.
+It's unfair and contains many terrible things, and no we cannot actually solve collective action problems by saying nice words and hoping hard -- but that's different from being hopeless, valueless, in pieces. _Idealistic_: The world is getting better in many ways, in spite of rent-seekers and bastards.
 Individuals are surprisingly powerful and the system still has millions of holes in it.

-But playing it I am reminded what is great about the left – the cussed rejection of compromise, the joy of deviance, death before compromise, the white-hot [rage](https://twitter.com/EverDundas/status/958664289405079555/photo/1) inside compassion.
+But playing it I am reminded what is great about the left – the cussed rejection of compromise for a third option which might never arrive – the joy of deviance in the teeth of moralists and authoritarians – getting up after being punched again, betrayed again, dumped again – the white-hot [rage](https://twitter.com/EverDundas/status/958664289405079555/photo/1) inside compassion.
 I am not as I was before.
 I am open to other experiments, weirder art, weirder people, ready to be disappointed again, chambered and aimed.

 <br><br>

-> unexpected, beautiful things are still possible with moments like the Phasmid scene and the brief glimmers of genuine solidarity among its characters.
-The dice-rolling nature of the game itself asserts that while we have very little control over our lives, there is always possibility.
+> unexpected, beautiful things are still possible... brief glimmers of genuine solidarity...
+The dice-rolling nature of the game asserts that, while we have very little control over our lives, there is always possibility.

 <center>— <a href="https://www.backloggd.com/u/caebl201/review/306803">caebl</a></center>